João Punaro Bley

-João Punaro Bley (November 14, 1900 in Montes Claros MG - 1983) was a Brazilian military and public administrator.
+João Punaro Bley (born 14 November 1900 in Montes Claros MG - 20 April 1983) was a Brazilian military and public administrator.

 He graduated from the Minas Gerais Military School as a Brazilian Army lieutenant in 1921.
 Although he was sympathetic to the rebellion of young officers called Movimento Tenentista ('Lieutenants' Movement') of 1922, he did not take part.
 In 1930 he joined the national rebellion against the Constitutional Brazilian government that began when the candidate who lost the 1930 election for president, Getúlio Vargas, alleged fraud and decided to take power by force.
 João Punaro Bley joined the lines of the rebel Colonel Otávio Campos do Amaral and took part on the capture of Vitória (capital city of the state of Espírito Santo).
 As Octávio Campos do Amaral marched towards Rio de Janeiro, João Punaro Bley occupied the office of that state as part of a governing junta also formed by João Manuel de Carvalho and Afonso Correia Lírio.

 This governing Junta lasted for a few days, whereupon on November 22, 1930, João Punaro Bley was appointed Federal Interventor in Espirito Santo for an undetermined time by the newly installed de facto president of Brazil, Getúlio Vargas.

 In 1934, following the re-constitutionalization of Brazil, João Punaro Bley was elected legal governor for the 1935-1939 term (he was also the first chief of the executive power of Espirito Santo to take the title of governor instead of president).
 However, he was given Federal powers once again in 1937 and remained in office until 1943.

 When Bley took office, the state of Espirito Santo was in a poor economic situation, as the Wall Street crash in 1929 directly affected the monoculture of coffee, the main export.
 In order to lower coffee prices in the consumer markets, and to force the farmers to diversify the state's agriculture, Bley sent troops to invade the farms and to uproot and burn as much coffee plants as possible.
 Against all odds, the bad economic situation of the state was quickly overcome and all the debts of the state were paid.